Learn how to comply with blog laws with these legal considerations for bloggers so you can grow and protect your blogging business.

 - Indian Copyright Regime: Law and Practice

 #4.
-Disclosure of affiliate links & compensation
+Disclose affiliate links

 If you publish a blog with content that is paid for, sponsored, or contains affiliate links, you’re required by the FTC to provide disclosure about it, by including a disclaimer for affiliate links, otherwise, you would be in legal violation of their disclosure terms.